 Decision-making process on the delivery of CPR to Covid 19 victims

-The decision to continue or stop resuscitation is not an easy one.
-At some point, healthcare workers have to make this critical decision.
+The decision to continue or stop Resuscitation is a challenging one.
+At some point, healthcare providers have to make this critical decision.
 A lot of teamwork is required in the CPR procedure.
 A single case of CPR might draw attention from other patients.
 The covid-19 pandemic has increased the need for CPR stretching health facilities and healthcare workers beyond their capacity.
 Healthcare workers should assess the chances of survival of the victim as they try to determine whether or not to continue the resuscitation process.

-It is essential to address the needs of care with the patient and family.
-Institutions should provide guidelines and procedures to assist healthcare workers in deciding when to stop resuscitation for Covid- 19 patients.
+It is essential to address care needs with the patient and family.
+Institutions should provide guidelines and procedures to assist healthcare personnel in deciding when to stop Resuscitation for Covid- 19 patients.
 The policies should be based on the risk factors and the chances of survival.
-They should be communicated to the victim’s family beforehand.
+They should be communicated to the victim's family beforehand.

 Shift to Online CPR certification due to Covid 19

 At some point, people had to shift to online learning platforms due to the challenges posed by the disease.
 Luckily, CPR training is accessible through online classes.
 Since coronavirus disease -2019 (covid-19) can be contracted through close contact, physical classes are discouraged during this covid-19 period.
-In physical CPR training processes, it is hard to maintain social distance during classes.
-During practical sessions, the people taking physical training sessions for CPR might share some practical equipment, which increases the risk of cross-infection.
+It is hard to maintain social distancing during classes in physical CPR training processes.
+During practical sessions, the people taking physical training sessions for CPR might share some helpful equipment, which increases the risk of cross-infection.

-Due to the need for social distancing, the Covid-19 pandemic has resulted in the closure of schools and colleges worldwide.
+Due to the need for social distancing, the Covid-19 pandemic has closed schools and colleges worldwide.
 This has resulted in a dramatic change in the procedures of acquiring knowledge.
 There has been a significant shift to digital learning whereby learners take their courses remotely on online platforms.
 Unlike in the past, people have now started to appreciate the value of online learning platforms.

 Need for CPR skills amid Covid 19 crisis

-Covid-19 has been linked to both tachyarrhythmia and bradyarrhythmia, likely to cause sudden cardiac arrest and death.
+Covid-19 has been linked to tachyarrhythmia and bradyarrhythmia, which are likely to cause sudden cardiac arrest and death.
 They are also common in ICU patients with Covid-19.
 However, the patients still have a chance of survival after the cardiac arrest when proper treatment is offered.

 Covid-19 has increased the need for CPR certification.
-Statistics show that the number of CPR-certified persons is way below the recommended number.
+Statistics show that CPR-certified persons are way below the recommended number.
 Whenever a case of cardiac arrest occurs, the chance of survival of the victim depends on the availability of a CPR-certified person.
 CPR training is available on online platforms whereby various accredited institutions provide the certification course.
 Cardiac arrest can occur anywhere and to anyone.
-With CPR skills, you become an asset to your family, colleagues, and strangers.
+CPR skills make you an asset to your family, colleagues, and strangers.